 While alcoholism is one of the most commonly abused substances in the United States, dependence and addiction to alcohol are often brushed off and overlooked when discussions of drug abuse come up in conversation.
 There are numerous ways alcoholism can affect lives, both now and in the future.

 Short-term effects of alcohol abuse include DUI arrests, alcohol abuse, and increased chances of becoming violent.
-In the long run, alcoholism can lead to permanent and severe health conditions, in addition to a criminal record that will follow you for the rest of your life.
+But, in the long run, alcoholism can lead to permanent and severe health conditions and, sometimes, a criminal record that will follow you for the rest of your life.

-There are a ton of things that can go wrong when you drink heavily for an extended period of time, from cirrhosis of the liver to brain damage, memory loss, and “wet brain”.
-One of the more serious, but overlooked, conditions that alcoholism can cause is alcoholism shakes.
-This condition may not sound serious, but it can be deadly in some cases.
+A ton of things can go wrong when you drink heavily for an extended period, from liver cirrhosis to brain damage, memory loss, and “wet brain.”
+One of the more serious but overlooked conditions alcoholism can cause is alcoholism shakes.
+This condition may not sound serious, but it can be lethal.

 The result of long-term heavy alcohol use, alcoholism shakes are the result of binge drinking or just drinking for an extended amount of time.
-After the body gets used to the amount of alcohol one consumes, a tolerance is built up, so when the amount they drink is decreased, withdrawal symptoms can begin.
-Alcoholism shakes can be caused by a few things, but most cases are as a result of withdrawals from alcohol detox.
+After the body gets used to the amount of alcohol one consumes, a tolerance is built up, so withdrawal symptoms can begin when the amount they drink is decreased.
+Alcoholism shakes can be caused by a few things, but in most cases, due to withdrawals from alcohol detox.

-These involuntary muscle movements, referred to as alcoholism shakes, are tremors that can impact the entire body or a single location.
+These involuntary muscle movements, called alcoholism shakes, are tremors that can impact the entire body or a single location.
 This noticeable jitteriness can impact an individual intermittently or constantly.
 Either way, this condition can be both inconvenient and uncomfortable.

-The good news is, for most people that experience alcoholism shakes, the condition is not life-threatening, as long as they begin treatment right away.
-For individuals that experience alcoholism shakes, it can certainly feel like they aren’t going to make it.
+The good news is that for most people who experience alcoholism shakes, the condition is not life-threatening, as long as they begin treatment immediately.
+However, for individuals who experience alcoholism shakes, it can certainly feel like they aren’t going to make it.
 The sudden loss of coordination and motor function that they are used to is extremely scary.
 Most people can recover fairly quickly, though.

-When the signs of alcoholism are noticed, it is important to take the proper steps towards detox, otherwise, you could end up dealing with some serious health complications.
-At the first sign of dependence or alcoholism shakes, it is crucial to speak with your doctor to find out the best plan for getting sober and ending the alcoholism shakes.
-When left alone, brain damage will only get worse without any sort of treatment.
+When the signs of alcoholism are noticed, it is important to take the proper steps toward detox.
+Otherwise, you could end up dealing with some serious health complications.
+When the first sign of dependence or alcoholism shakes, it is crucial to speak with your doctor to find the best plan for getting sober and ending the alcoholism.
+When left alone, brain damage will only get worse without any treatment.
 This means that over time, alcoholism shakes could cause disability, which could impact the individual’s ability to care for themselves.

 Alcohol is a powerful depressant, impacting the central nervous system.
 This means it can significantly slow down the brain’s ability to communicate with the body.
 This lowers measurable brain activity and energy levels.

 Alcoholism shakes can happen to anyone that has consumed large amounts of alcohol over time.
 The root cause of alcoholism shakes is the brain damage caused by excessive consumption of alcohol.
-This damage happens to areas of the brain that are responsible for motor function, impacting muscular movement and coordination.
+This damage happens to brain areas responsible for motor function, impacting muscular movement and coordination.

-In moderation, alcohol poses minimal risks, but when consumed in excess, there are many things that can go wrong.
-Regular alcohol consumption leads to an individual’s tolerance to get higher and higher.
-When it takes more to get the same effect, withdrawal symptoms and negative side effects can happen more intensely.
+In moderation, alcohol poses minimal risks, but when consumed in excess, many things can go wrong.
+Regular alcohol consumption leads an individual’s tolerance to get higher and higher.
+When it takes more to get the same effect, withdrawal symptoms and negative side effects can intensify.

-This tolerance allows the brain to operate at a lower capacity than usual, which can lead to a significant change in the baseline brain chemistry of an individual.
-The higher an individual’s tolerance, the more alcohol they’ll have to consume in order to appear drunk.
+This tolerance allows the brain to operate at a lower capacity than usual, which can significantly change an individual’s baseline brain chemistry.
+The higher an individual’s tolerance, the more alcohol they’ll have to consume to appear drunk.

-If you believe that you or a loved one are suffering from alcoholism shakes, there are some common symptoms that can help you determine if that’s what you are dealing with.
+If you believe that you or a loved one are suffering from alcoholism shakes, some common symptoms can help you determine if that’s what you are dealing with.
 These symptoms include:

-While alcoholism shakes alone may not be dangerous, there are secondary injuries that can occur when one is suffering from the shakes.
+While alcoholism shakes alone may not be dangerous, secondary injuries can occur when one is suffering from the shakes.
 Coordination and balance issues can lead to falls and balance issues.
-Peripheral nervous system functions may begin to fail as well, leading to tingling, weakness, and burning of the limbs.
+Peripheral nervous system functions may also begin to fail, leading to tingling, weakness, and burning of the limbs.

 Alcoholism and withdrawal symptoms can be quite challenging, especially if you don’t have a support system by your side.
-If you or a loved one are experiencing alcoholism shakes, it is important to seek help right away.
-Ignoring the problem won’t fix it, just make it worse to deal with down the line.
-Unfortunately, if someone is already experiencing alcohol shakes, they likely have a pretty serious dependency and are already in the midst of the early stages of detox.
+If you or a loved one are experiencing alcoholism shakes, it is important to seek help immediately.
+Ignoring the problem won’t fix it.
+Instead, it will make it more difficult to deal with later.
+Unfortunately, if someone is already experiencing alcohol shakes, they likely have a serious dependency and are already in the early stages of detox.
 If this is the case, having a medically supervised detox is the safest way to go.

 Reach out today if you are struggling with an addiction to alcohol and need to detox from the effects it has had on your body.
 You deserve this chance to get well and start living the life you’ve always wanted.
 Ascendant offers New York rehabilitation programs for residents of New York, New Jersey, and surrounding states.